rileymullins/TFlex/README.md

 3. ### **step_3_generate_peak_by_group_count_matrices.py**

    * **Main goal:** Quantify the signal within the peaks defined in Step 2.
-For each group's peak set, this script counts the number of insertions from *every* other group (including controls), creating comprehensive count matrices.
+For each group's peak set, this script counts the number of insertions from *every* other group (including controls), creating insertion count matrices for each experimental group's peak set.
      * **INPUT:** Per-group peak files from Step 2 and per-group insertion count bedgraph files from Step 1.
      * **OUTPUT:** A peak-by-group insertion count matrix for each group's peak set.

 4. ### **step_4_DESeq2_Diff_Peaks_HOMER-Annotations_and_Motifs.R**

-   * **Main goal:** Perform extensive downstream analysis, including differential peak calling, peak annotation, and motif discovery.
-This script defines final TF binding sites by comparing experimental groups to a control, identifies group-specific peaks, annotates peak locations with HOMER, and performs motif enrichment analysis.
+   * **Main goal:** Define final TF binding sites by comparing experimental groups to a control, identify peaks unique to each group, annotates peak locations with HOMER, and perform motif enrichment analysis.
      * **INPUT:** Peak-by-group count matrices from Step 3 and the annotation file.
      * **OUTPUT:** Final lists of significant and group-specific peaks, comprehensive summary tables, publication-quality plots (heatmaps, bar plots), and HOMER annotation/motif analysis results.